Monday, November 26, 2012

 The Wandering White - by d.a.levy (CC#27) - OUT OF PRINT

 The Wandering White is a poem by Cleveland publishing legend d.a.levy (1942-1968), published as a 5.5 x 8.5" broadside (on goldenrod card stock) by Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
 Design by John Burroughs.
-Was available for $1 from 19 June 2012 through 30 November 2017.
+It was available for $1 from 19 June 2012 through 30 November 2017.
 I forget how many total copies we printed - probably around 200.
 We only have one left, which I'd like to keep unless someone makes me an offer I can refuse.

 Friday, June 1, 2012